One of the world’s smallest dolphins, there are thought to be less than 5,000 Chilean dolphins left in the wild.

 What is life like for Chilean dolphins?

 There is still a lot to be learned about Chilean dolphins.
-Information about their lives and behaviour is scarce and incomplete.
+Information about their lives and behavior is scarce and incomplete.
 Most often observed in pods of 2 to 15 individuals, they are sometimes spotted in larger groups too.
 Fairly acrobatic movers, Chilean dolphins have perfected their own circular or zigzag-style swimming motion that they use to herd fish.
 Not fans of human interaction, they do like hanging out with other marine mammals and have been seen with Peale’s dolphins and, when hunting, can often be seen in the company of feeding seabirds.

 Unfortunately, Chilean dolphins still face major dangers.
 Hunted for human consumption and used as bait meat in Chilean crab fisheries, Aquaculture farms and anti-sea lion nets also pose huge problems.
 Limiting their natural range and in the path of relentless boat traffic, survival for these unique beings is a daily struggle.